yli091230/AWIGEN_TRs/scripts/str_imputation/README.md

 Using --windowsize=40 (default one), takes about 6 hours to finish all
 ```
+### 2.2 Annotation
 The extract and annotation part seems not memory intensive, 2G memory should be okay.
+Run `./extract_and_annotate_TRs.sh` to merge all batched files and annotate.
 * The `'ID~"EnsTR"'` is not working, use `"ID=@file"` to include EnsTRs. `file` can be a text file contains all EnsTR IDs.
 * Install `trtools` and use the `annotaTR` to add the annotations.